Snawoot/postfix-mta-sts-resolver/README.md

 ### Systems without Python 3.5+

 Some people may find convenient to install latest python from source into `/opt` directory.
-This way you can have separate python installation not interferring with system packages by any means.
+This way you can have separate python installation not interfering with system packages by any means.
 Download latest python source from [python.org](https://www.python.org/), unpack and run in unpacked source directory:

 ```bash
 ./configure --prefix=/opt --enable-optimizations && make -j $[ $(nproc) + 1 ] && make test && sudo make install